andela-technology/qualified-docs/content/creating-content/challenges/external-ide.md

 ## Limitations

+* Qualified is not currently able to provide direct support to users who are having problems installing the Attach application.
 * The External IDE is intended for technically proficient users.
-If your users are not used to working with the Node ecosystem, they may have difficulty installing and running the program.
+If your users are not used to working with the Node ecosystem, they may have difficulty installing and running the application.
 * External IDE only works with Project Code Challenges.
 * Code written in an External IDE will not be subject to detailed code playback.
 You can still use our code playback feature, but it will be limited to when the developer saves code.
 * External IDE is best suited to letting developers work independently.
 You can’t launch an interactive session with a candidate if they’re using their own IDE, but you can still review the code that they’ve written with them via a pair-programming session thereafter.
 * External IDE is an experimental feature, and may be discontinued.
 It is intended as additional functionality on top of the Web IDE, with the Web IDE being the primary, supported way of taking Qualified Assessments.
+* As an experimental feature, External IDE may not be able to support certain styles of challenges.
+* Working directories that utilize files outside of the scope of what is supported by the project code challenge are not supported.
+You will need to ensure that you ignore them using either `.gitignore` or `.attachignore`.
+This includes binary files, such as images.
+* The Attach application handles running user code on Qualified's servers.
+It does not handle installing required dependencies on the user's machine and as such, is not responsible for ensuring that auto complete works within external IDEs.
+End users are responsible for installing any dependencies on their own.